bychen9/eQTL_colocalizer/README.md

   - Make sure you also have GTEx_Tissue_Summary_with_filenames.csv and update the paths to these files in eqtl_colocalizer.R

 **Running the pipeline:**
-- Create an analysis directory, and add eqtl_colocalizer.R and the eqtl_config.R file corresponding to the GWAS signal on which you would like to perform eQTL colocalization analysis.
+- Create an analysis directory, and add eqtl_colocalizer.R and the eQTL_config.R file modified from eQTL_config_template.R to correspond to the GWAS signal on which you would like to perform eQTL colocalization analysis.
 - Then, execute the eqtl_colocalizer.R in that directory (eg Rscript ./eqtl_colocalizer.R)